 Now is the time to prepare your home to be fire safe.
 More fires happen in the winter months than any other time of the year.
 During the cold...

 From the Chief: New Ladder Truck Now in Service

 Earlier this year, SVFD took delivery of Ladder 10, a replacement for the current aerial ladder truck at our Greenacres Fire Station #10.
 The new Ladder 10 is a 100ft. “tractor drawn aerial” ladder that bends (articulates) much like a fifth wheel trailer would.
 You may have seen it driving around town as our firefighters practice driver training.

-The new ladder truck is scheduled to be placed into service September 1.
+The new ladder truck was placed into service on November 5, 2017

-At our recent open house event at Greenacres Station #10, we fielded many questions about the new truck as hundreds of children and adults admired its size and equipment.
+At our April 2017 Open House event at Greenacres Station #10, we fielded many questions about the new truck as hundreds of children and adults admired its size and equipment.
 Probably the most common question asked was “why do you need such a big ladder truck for the Spokane Valley – we don’t really have many high rise buildings, do we”?